llm-bible/llm-bible.github.io/_publications/richburg2024how.markdown

 bibkey: richburg2024how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.20512"}
-tags: ['Training Techniques', 'RAG', 'Pretraining Methods', 'Fine-Tuning', 'Applications']
+tags: ['Fine-Tuning', 'Applications', 'RAG', 'Training Techniques', 'Pretraining Methods']
 ---
 A new paradigm for machine translation has recently emerged: fine-tuning large language models (LLM) on parallel text has been shown to outperform